Trustees take on the legal and financial responsibility for the Trust.

 Dea Paradisos, Secretary, an artist, has known Bhante for years since he resided at the Birmingham Buddhist Vihara.
 Living in Shrewsbury, she is able to help out at Satipanya when needed.
 She became secretary to the trust in 2015.
 Resigned from the Trust in March, 2017.

 Sharon and Keith Hammond volunteered to help the Trust with financial matters.
 They have been guiding us through perilous times since the opening in 2007 when we had to pay off the mortgage and build the kitchen and annexe extensions.
-Their offering comes to an end spring next year, 2016.
+Their offering came to an end in spring, 2016.